Matt-Eva/intro-to-hash-tables/README.md

 It's also important to consider whether or not your hash table will be dynamically resized at runtime, in which case your computer could end up having to reallocate memory for that hash table a number of times, which could drastically impact the overall performance of your program.

-Higher level languages - Python, Ruby, JavaScript - don't give you much control over this, although it's still something to take into consideration, while lower level lanugages - Rust, Go, C++ - do.
+## Other Types of Hash Tables

 It's important to note that not all hash tables use an array as the underlying data structure - some use Binary Search Trees.

 This changes the time complexity of looking up values within a hash table, from an average of O(1) and a worst case to O(n), to an average of O(log n) and a worst case of O(log n).

 One version - array as underlying structure - offers a chance at improved performance, but an overall worst case time complexity.
 The other - Binary Search Tree as underlying structure - offers a more consistent performance with a lower peak performance.

 ## Using Hash Tables

 As mentioned before, most languages have built in hash tables:

-- JavaScript - all `objects` in JavaScript are implemented as hash tables.
+- JavaScript - all `objects` in JavaScript are implemented as hash tables, as are Sets and Maps.
 - Ruby - ruby `hashes` are ruby's implementation of a hash table
-- Python - python `dictionaries` are python's implementation of a hash table
+- Python - python `dictionaries` are python's implementation of a hash table.
+Python Sets are also implemented as hash tables.
 - Java - Java has `HashSets`s, `HashMap`s, `LinkedHashSet`s, and `LinkedHashMap`s
 - Go - Go has a `map` data type, which is implemented as a hash table
 - C++ - includes the `unordered_map`